HussinLab/EpiTrack/README.md

 ### Preset Inputs (set in EpiTrack.sh script):
 -	 FOLDER: full path to folder containing EpiTrack scripts
--  GISAID_LATEST_BUILD_FOLDER: full path to directory where latest GISAID build is stored
+-  DATASET_LATEST_BUILD_FOLDER: full path to directory where latest GISAID build is stored
--  GISAID_LATEST_BUILD_FILENAME: name of file with complete GISAID msa + metadata dataset
+-  DATASET_LATEST_BUILD_FILENAME: name of file with complete GISAID msa + metadata dataset

 ### commandline inputs:
+-	 -o | --Output_File: Name of folder where results are to be stored.
+It will be found in the DATASET_LATEST_BUILD_FOLDER
--   peptide list, in amino acids.
-Ex: KLPDDFTGC TLNDLNETL NAPRITFGGP VPYNMRVI...
+-  -l | --PeptideList: list of peptides (no commas, in quotation marks) separated by space.
+Ex: "KLPDDFTGC TLNDLNETL NAPRITFGGP VPYNMRVI..."

 ### Suggested command:
 ./EPITRACK.sh -s ExtractPeptide_annotated.sh -l KLPDDFTGC TLNDLNETL NAPRITFGGP VPYNMRVI...